Walnut, Iowa History

 1912 - Walnut's Community Development Club is formed.
 It is the forerunner to the Walnut Community Club, which recognizes 1922 as its starting point.

-1912 - Central Street is finally extended south across the railroad tracks, allowing a straight shot from the road north into town.
+1912 - Central Street is finally extended south across the railroad tracks, allowing a straight shot from the road north into and out of town.

 1913 - Our school house burns to the ground in January.
 A new building is constructed of brick for $24,364, on the same location, and opens in October that same year.
 It still stands today.